 If it has helped you in any way, please do me a favor and let me know in the comments section below, and also share this tutorial using the social media buttons at the top of this post.
 Thank you!

-Cheers, and I hope to get a chance to work with you on my podcast or through the Institute for Engineering Career Development!
+Cheers, and I hope to get a chance to work with you on my podcast or through our community, The Engineering Mastermind!

 We would love to hear any questions you might have or stories you might share on challenges you faced in your creating your engineering career.